Happy New Year 5th Grade Families!

 Thank you for your thoughtful Christmas gifts I hope all of you had a wonderful time with family and friends.
 The new year is underway and we will be heading back to school and diving back into our studies.
 Your students will continue to be working in class on the cultural diversity, and we will wrap up our Solar Car projects in Science.

-As we deepen our learning in 5th Grade, students should be improving in their written and verbal responses to literature and will be given opportunities to make presentations to their peers.
-Your 5th Grader should have gotten better at active listening, taking relevant notes and asking probing questions.
+As we deepen our learning, students should be improving in their written and verbal responses to literature and will be given opportunities to make presentations to their peers.
+Your scholar should have gotten better at active listening, taking relevant notes and asking probing questions.
 I have seen some improvement in the comments they provide each other in homogeneous and heterogeneous groupings.
 I cannot thank Mrs. Reynolds, Mrs. Madsen and Officer Reynolds enough for their committed volunteering with reading, critical thinking and classroom support.
 As a result of their consistent efforts, your scholars are able to build their skills around the PA State Standards and I am seeing (and hearing) students backing up every comment, and or argument with evidence, which is very encouraging.

 In math we are working on all aspects of the Everyday Math Curriculum and we are seeing that if we struggle with our multiplication and division, as some students do, it continues to be a challenge for us in other areas.
 I would encourage each family to practice multiplication and division with their students each night.
 I have set up Moby Max accounts for each student to practice at home and here at school.
 They also have access to ConnectEd and Prodigy to help them, but if they need to log on and practice.
 Although students have math everyday here at school, we do not have enough time for every student to practice, and be challenged at their individual learning rate.
 The additional practice at home makes a huge difference in my experience, and they will better grasp the challenging mathematical concepts we tackle in class.
 The material in class is growing more challenging each day, and those who are not skilled in recalling their basic facts, or doing multiplication and division problems, risk falling behind.